 This function can be used to dynamically set the scheduling policy and the scheduling property of a thread.
 The target thread is identified by argument thread.
 The new scheduling policy for the target thread is provided through argument policy.
-The valid scheduling policies on AIX can be found in the AIX Operating System information.
 The new scheduling property of the target thread will be set to the value provided by argument param.
 The sched\priority field in param defines the scheduling priority.
 Its range is 1-127.